-The portion of the net income the System 10.1 retains from royalties and any other intellectual property-related income shall be used [first to defray the expenses, if any, of the System Intellectual Property Office and thereafter, as approved by the Board, for research purposes at] by the component institutions where the income-producing [providing] creation originated for research and other purposes approved by the Board in accordance with standard budgetary policies.
-At the option of a component institution, such income may be accumulated in an endowment fund administered by the Office of Asset Management with the income to be distributed to the component institution for such purposes as may be approved by the Board.

-With the prior written approval of the chief administrative officer of the component institution, future royalties payable to a faculty member pursuant to Subdivision 5.23 may be assigned to the component institution by the faculty member and designated for use in research to be conducted by such faculty member.

-- Sec.
-11. [2.51] Implementation of Intellectual Property Policy.--The [Office of Asset Management and the] Office of General Counsel [through the System Intellectual Property Office] shall prepare and distribute to the component institutions such model agreements and recommended procedures as may be considered appropriate for the implementation of the provisions of this policy as well as other policies and guidelines adopted by the Board. - Sec.
-12. [2.52] Construction of Documents.--Unless otherwise required by law or the Regents' Rules and Regulations, each intellectual property agreement approved hereunder shall be construed in accordance with the Intellectual Property Policy in existence as of its approval date.
+- 10.1 The portion of the net income the System retains from royalties and any other intellectual property-related income shall be used by the component institutions where the income-producing creation originated for research and other purposes approved by the Board in accordance with standard budgetary policies.
+At the option of a component institution, such income may be accumulated in an endowment fund administered by the Office of Asset Management with the income to be distributed to the component institution for such purposes as may be approved by the Board. - 10.2 With the prior written approval of the chief administrative officer of the component institution, future royalties payable to a faculty member pursuant to Subdivision 5.23 may be assigned to the component institution by the faculty member and designated for use in research to be conducted by such faculty member. - Sec.
+11. Implementation of Intellectual Property Policy. -The Office of General Counsel shall prepare and distribute to the component institutions such model agreements and recommended procedures as may be considered appropriate for the implementation of the provisions of this policy as well as other policies and guidelines adopted by the Board. - Sec.
+12. Construction of Documents.--Unless otherwise required by law or the Regents' Rules and Regulations, each intellectual property agreement approved hereunder shall be construed in accordance with the Intellectual Property Policy in existence as of its approval date.